piscilus/byteforge/README.md

 ## To do

 - [ ] max length for the form elements?
-- [ ] add missing conversion
+- [x] add missing conversion
 - [ ] testing...
-- [ ] add descriptions and help
 - byte array formats
-  - [ ] select semicolon or comma as a separator?
+  - [x] select semicolon or comma as a separator?
   - [ ] let user freely choose/type prefix and separator, e.g., up to three
         characters each?
 - [ ] endianness for byte array (swap)